Flood Control Engineering: 385.468.66002001 South State, N3-120 Salt Lake City, UT 84190

-The permit application (form 1708) must be in the name of the person or entity (i.e.; City, Developer, Home Owners Association, etc.) that will be ultimately responsible for maintenance of the permitted system or facility.
+The permit application (form 1708a) must be in the name of the person or entity (i.e.; City, Developer, Home Owners Association, etc.) that will be ultimately responsible for maintenance of the permitted system or facility.
 The complete mailing address of the Grantee must be shown in the address space.
-The phone number and name of the Contact Person at the project site must appear below the Grantee's name.
+The phone number and name of the contact person at the project site must appear below the Grantee's name.

 Basin and flood control numbers are for Salt Lake County's filing purposes.
 On page 2 of the form, the Grantee or the "Authorized Agent" of the Grantee must sign indicating acceptance of the permit terms and any special conditions which may be added during the review and approval process.
 Please be sure to read the body of the application before signing as this will become a lifetime permit and provides specific remedies and permit termination requirements for both the County (Grantor) and the Applicant (Grantee).

-In general, all applications should provide ONE SET of plan and profile drawings with topography contours of at most 2 ft, cross-section drawings of the listed facility at intervals of 50 to 100 feet (showing the 100 year flood elevation for both existing and proposed conditions), detail drawings or standard drawings or calls for any prefabricated items, and structural & hydraulic calculation worksheets as needed to fully describe the proposed project.
+In general, all applications should provide ONE SET of plan and profile drawings with topography contours of at most 2 ft, cross-section drawings of the listed facility at intervals of 50 to 100 feet (showing the 1% annual chance flood elevation for both existing and proposed conditions), detail drawings or standard drawings or calls for any prefabricated items, and structural & hydraulic calculation worksheets as needed to fully describe the proposed project.

-Hydraulic calculations for any work over, under, in or adjacent to any listed facility, or for any retention or detention facility, must use the 100 year event and identify flood flow rates and water surface elevations within the listed facility.
-You must determine storm runoff discharge rates for residential or commercial developments or other subdivision projects using 10 year events, or design storms as required by the applicable city building department or official.
-Because many of the flood control facilities are at or near their design capacity, all projects requesting a permit to discharge waters into listed County facilities will be required to detain storm water to the lesser of either the pre-development flows or the applicable city allowable discharge.
+Hydraulic calculations for any work over, under, in or adjacent to any listed facility, or for any retention or detention facility, must use the 1% annual event and identify flood flow rates and water surface elevations within the listed facility.
+You must determine storm runoff discharge rates for residential or commercial developments or other subdivision projects using the 10% year event, or design storms as required by the applicable city building department or official.
+Because many of the flood control facilities are at or near their design capacity, all projects requesting a permit to discharge waters into Listed County Facilities will be required to detain storm water to the lesser of either the pre-development flows or the applicable city allowable discharge.
 This means that you must provide at least three (3) sets of calculations, one set for the pre-development conditions, one set for the post-development conditions and one set for detention pond sizing.
 Please check with the City Engineer's Office or the Flood Control Section of Salt Lake County.